oohmxi/AppleStockAnalysis/README.md

 ## Project Goal

 To develop a time series forecasting solution using Apple stock price data with a focus on clear visualizations, reproducible modeling, and business-applicable insights.

+## Statistical Note: Central Limit Theorem

+This project includes a demonstration of the Central Limit Theorem (CLT), a fundamental concept in probability and statistics.
+By simulating repeated samples from Apple’s daily returns, the notebook shows how sample means form a normal distribution — reinforcing the validity of inferential forecasting in time series analysis.

 ## Features